-The combination of your choices in this questionnaire seem to show that those powerful moments created a disposition towards empathy.
+However, the combination of your choices in this questionnaire seem to show that those powerful moments created a disposition towards empathy.
 How do you manage the tensions of living in a context that mostly rewards rational thinking and intellectual capabilities?